 7.4 List of experts

+[Comment: While this clause is present in A.1, it may be obsolete in view of modern working methods, the use of mailing lists having mostly replaced the spirit of this provision in A.1]

-Rapporteurs should maintain a list of active collaborators or experts with whom they correspond, and who are specifically invited to and are provided with the details of any meetings.
-This list should be updated at each SG or WP meeting, and the updated list be provided to TSB.
-Rapporteurs should indicate those experts which are not associated with an ITU-T member.
-The TSB Counsellor can supply rapporteurs with membership information.
+[Rapporteurs should correspond with active collaborators/ experts using question email lists, share point sites, FTP sites, etc., and ensuring that all interested members are aware of any progress on a given topics as well as any intention to convene a meeting to progress the work.
+The list of participants to each Rapporteur meeting should be included in the meeting report.
+Rapporteurs should indicate those experts which are not associated with an ITU-T member (e.g., invited experts).
+The TSB Counsellor can supply rapporteurs with membership information.]

-8 Rapporteur group meetings
+8 Rapporteur group meetings organization and chairmanship

 Organizing and chairing a rapporteur group meeting (between SG meetings) is one of the most important duties of a rapporteur and the one most prone to problems.
 Basically, such a meeting is held only when necessary, and it is open to all ITU-T members, not just to the list of experts referred to above.
-In general, the rules below are meant to ensure that all meetings rapporteurs call will be open to ITU-T members.
+In general, the rules below are meant to ensure that all rapporteur group meetings will be open to the membership.

+Note 1 – ITU-T Study Group 16 has developed guidelines to organize large rapporteur group meetings (involving several Questions), which may be useful to other study groups. [link to guideline]

+Note 2 – [ITU-T A Suppl.
+4] specifies guidelines on the organization and handling of meetings with remote participation (see also clause 13).

+Note 3 – Technical papers [ITU-T FSTP-ACC-RemPart] and [ITU-T FSTP-AM] provide guidance concerning organizing accessible meetings and remote participation in meetings.

-8.1 Approval of terms of reference, dates and location
+8.1 Approval of Rapporteur meetings, terms of reference, dates and location

 The details of a planned rapporteur group meeting should be approved at an SG meeting or at a WP meeting, and included in the WP (and SG) Report.
 These details should include the terms of reference for the meeting, the tentative dates, location and host ([ITU-T A.1], clause 2.3.3.10).